tc39/notes/meetings/2017-05/may-25.md

 MM: Non-writeable provides guarantee.
 Writable provides no guarantee.

-LBR: We need to provide tests before merging.
+LEO: We need to provide tests before merging.
 Okay to mark as consensus.

 #### Conclusion/Resolution